Jackson lives in Beaconsfield Old Town with his wife and 2 daughters who both attend the local primary school.

 He has previously worked as an international senior executive in an American global consulting company where he advised c-suite executives on geo-politics and on corporate reputation.
 He also previously acted as a political adviser in Parliament for over 6 years.

 Jackson has been a Councillor for Beaconsfield Town Council and a local primary school governor since 2017.
-As a Town Councillor, Jackson has been passionate about helping create the role of the new Town Caretaker and supporting the development of public spaces, playgrounds, and sport & leisure in the town.
-Jackson is also a board member of his local church council.
+As a Town Councillor, Jackson has been passionate about protecting our Green Belt, helping create the role of the new Town Caretaker and supporting the development of public spaces, playgrounds, and sport & leisure in the town.

 Since 2013, Jackson has held various elected and appointed positions within the Conservative Party, both locally and nationally and has stood as a Parliamentary Candidate in the 2015 and 2017 General Elections.
 He is also heavily involved in the Conservative Party's Policy Forum.